 It's caused by the I2C access to the sensor and motor movements blocking the WiFi server in the ESP.
 For the same reason movement during scans can also be jerky since they are dependent on the client requests. being processed

 - Currently there is no Homing/Zero sensor.
 You need to 'zero' the sensor rotation before power up (or while the servo is de-powered).

 - There is no facility for continuous sensor rotation in this version, I assume the sensor is directly wired and that the user will ensure it is 'homed' before use.
 The software limits movement to +/- 145g degrees from that.

-- Lockups and WiFi disconnects associated with motor movement are undoubtedly caused by the USB supply dipping and causing brownouts, use a decent PSU and cable.
+- Lockups and WiFi disconnects associated with motor movement are likely caused by the USB supply dipping and causing brownouts, use a decent PSU and cable.

 The UI lagginess needs solving with a software re-architect to use both cores.
 One for sensor//motor, the other for webserver, allowing the I2C and Wifi activities to co-exist without blocking each other.